 Make money while you sleep (really!)

-Fourth, it’s pretty darn passive.
-Besides not getting notifications, selling on Appsumo is really passive as they already have a huge audience for you to get in front of.
+Fourth, selling on AppSumo is really passive as they already have a huge audience for you to get in front of.
 You literally make sales while you sleep!

 For me, I would say… yes.
 Although I didn’t get the results I was initially going for, I did grow my list some, and I made money I wouldn’t have otherwise made.

 I wouldn’t say I’m blown away with my results.
 But I’m also not mad about them.
-Because it’s SO easy to list on Appsumo I’d be game for adding more products in the future.
-I mean, you can’t complain about making ~$3,500+ for 30ish minutes of work listing a product you already have!
+Because it’s SO easy to list on AppSumo I’d be game for adding more products in the future.
+I mean, you can’t complain about making ~$3,500+ ($9,200+ now) for 30ish minutes of work listing a product you already have!